Anti-Social Behaviors

 examples:

-Just include a link to the noIE.css style sheet in your web pages
+Just include a link to the noIE.css

 and all Explorer users will be prompted to upgrade their browser when they exit your site.